Mwimwii/esapp-bb/README.md

 the master database

 # Database
+## ORM
+* [Sequelize](https://sequelize.org/) is probably the most well known ORM for node.js.
+However, it is currently looking for [maintainers](https://github.com/sequelize/sequelize/#note-looking-for-maintainers) and also doesn't have great typescript support out of the box.
+There are community provided packages like [sequelize-typescript](https://github.com/RobinBuschmann/sequelize-typescript).
+* Type ORM is what we're using due to its nice [documentation](https://typeorm.io/#/) and built in typescript support

 ## Available Env Variables
 * You can see the [documentation](https://typeorm.io/#/using-ormconfig/using-ormconfigjs)
 for available typeorm environment variable available configs: